vengoal/AS400Tools/HTTPS-function.md

 </pre>
 Or, the user must have *ALLOBJ authority
 <li>
-Grant authority as following commands...(Change youruser to the https function running userid)
+Grant authority as following commands...(Change 'youruser' to the https function running userid)
 <pre>
  CHGAUT OBJ('/') +
         USER(youruser) DTAAUT(*RX)